mikessh/mageri/doc/body.rst

 .. code-block:: bash

-   java -Xmx64G -jar mageri.jar [arguments]
+   java -Xmx32G -jar mageri.jar [arguments]

-The ``-Xmx64G`` option sets the memory usage limit that should be enough for most situations.
+The ``-Xmx32G`` option sets the memory usage limit that should be enough for most datasets.
 The list of arguments is given by ``-h`` option and described below as well.

 +--------------------+---------------+------------------------------------------------------------------------------------------------------+